- Office Hours: M-F 8:30 AM - 5:00 PM

 In August 2014, AGH University of Science and Technology in Krakow, Poland used AGI tools and resistivity imaging to survey the ruins of Czorsztyn Castle, a 14th-century castle located inside the boundaries of Pieniny National Park in southern Poland.

-These instruments successfully used ERI to show archaeological anomalies in the castle area.
+These instruments successfully used ERI to show archeological anomalies in the castle area.
 In the images, the red and yellow colors indicate higher resistivity values—they correspond to possible anomalies.
 The blue and green colors indicate low resistivity values, which means the area is soil.

 The technology is adaptable.
 Unlike radar, resistivity imaging works in a range of environments, including salt water, clay soil, sand, gravel, and hard rock.
-Archaeologists can use resistivity to find clues and artifacts underwater and underground.
+Archeologists can use resistivity to find clues and artifacts underwater and underground.

 You can also use resistivity imaging to locate bulk aggregate material—rocks, gravel, sand, etc.—for construction use or for locating water underground.